amajji/amajji/README.md

 ### <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Developer.gif" width="45" /> About Me:

-- 🏦 I'm a Data Scientist on a quest to unlock the cutting-edge potential of AI :bar_chart:.
+- I'm a Data Scientist on a quest to unlock the cutting-edge potential of AI :bar_chart:.
 I like automating things, building pipelines, exploring scalability problems and improving efficiency and performance.
-- 🌱 I’m working at **BNP Paribas**
+- 🏦 I’m working at **BNP Paribas**
-- ⚡ I **strongly** believe in climate change and that protecting our planet starts with each of us.

 - :bulb: I'm interested in all things data: **Big Data, Cloud, Machine Learning and Data Science**
 - 💬 Talk to me about Formula 1 :racing_car:, Memes, cryptocurrency, Movies 🎥.
 - 🔭 I’m currently working on:
+  - [ ] LLM : Building a RAG system (Retrieval-Augmented Generation), designed to revolutionize the way we extract informations and summarize documents.
   - [ ] Fraud detection
   - [ ] NLP models especially Text classification models
   - [ ] Image recognition